Binyamin-Brion/GLSL-Include-Preprocessor/README.md

   This is some text from the second program

-**system("GLSL-Include-Preprocessor", "File1.txt", "Output.txt", true)**
+**system("GLSL-Include-Preprocessor File1.txt Output.txt true")**

 **Output.txt:**

   This is some text from the second program

-  This is some test in the first program
+  This is some text in the first program